jxcl/rust-autocomplete/README.md

 # Usage

-Using `SimpleWordPredictor` is easy.
-First it must be trained.
+There are two predictors available. `SimpleWordPredictor` works on single words, and `BigramPredictor` takes into account the previously typed word when predicting the current word.

 ## Training

 Autocomplete will work better with a larger corpus of training data available to it.
 In this repository are provided two types of training data.
 The first is the file named `training_data.csv`.
-This is an already processed count of a large amount of input text.
+This is an already processed count of a large amount of input text for `SimpleWordPredictor`.
 The other is the file named `big.txt` which is provided by [Peter Norvig] (http://norvig.com).
 This is a raw collection of several books.

 I also recommend watching Peter Norvig's lecture titled [The Unreasonable Effectiveness of Data](https://www.youtube.com/watch?v=yvDCzhbjYWs).